-SJC Long Island students Carly Credido ’21, Amanda Graziano ’19, Summer Henriksen ’18, Jonathan Nostro ’19 and Alex Pushnick ’20 shared on Tuesday what they gained from their experiences during the “Constructing Your Future” event hosted by the Office of the Executive Dean and the Office of Career Preparation and Professional Development.
+SJC Long Island students Carly Credidio ’21, Amanda Graziano ’19, Summer Henriksen ’18, Jonathan Nostro ’19 and Alex Pushnick ’20 shared on Tuesday what they gained from their experiences during the “Constructing Your Future” event hosted by the Office of the Executive Dean and the Office of Career Preparation and Professional Development.

-“There’s never too much you can learn about yourself,” said Credido, who traveled to Houston, Texas, in 2018 for the College’s Alternative Spring Break and to Camden, New Jersey, last month during Alternative Winter Break.
+“There’s never too much you can learn about yourself,” said Credidio, who traveled to Houston, Texas, in 2018 for the College’s Alternative Spring Break and to Camden, New Jersey, last month during Alternative Winter Break.
 She will be traveling to Kure, North Carolina, with the College during this year’s ASB.
 “There’s always new things to find out.
 You might think you have it all together, but there’s always something you can work on.
 Being able to help others helped me grow as a person.”

 Graziano gained a sense of independence while studying abroad in Italy last summer.

 Henriksen improved her interview skills during her internship at Steve Bellone’s budget office.